Surgery for Lung Cancer Patients

 What Can I Expect During the Hospital Stay?

 Local anesthetics are medications that block the transmission of pain signals along nerve fibers.
 They may be used in an epidural catheter, or they may be used to directly block the nerves that supply the chest wall, either during or after surgery.
 Narcotics (also known as opiates) are another class of medications that help control pain after major surgery.
 They block pain receptors in the brain, spinal cord, and other tissues.
 Narcotics may be given through an epidural catheter, intravenously (either by a nurse, or with a machine that gives a dose every time a button is pressed), or by mouth.
 Narcotics can have several unpleasant side effects, such as constipation, confusion, decrease in the drive to breathe, and itching.
-To limit the amount of narcotics needed to control pain after surgery, many other types of medicines may be used to help control pain.
+Many other types of medicines may be used to help control pain to limit the number of narcotics needed.
 Pain control is important to keep the patient comfortable and allow the patient to move around, cough, and do breathing exercises to prevent complications after surgery.

 The entire team in the hospital is focused on preventing the common problems that may occur after surgery.
 This is the reason that they gather so much data about each patient.
 Nurses and nurse’s aides check vital signs (including the pain level) several times each day to identify any potential problem early in the course of its development.
 Radiographs may be taken at several different times during the hospital stay, to make sure that the lung stays fully expanded and that no space develops between the lung and the chest wall.
-If a chest drain is in place, it is carefully inspected and the amount of fluid coming out of the drain is recorded.
+If a chest drain is in place, it is carefully inspected, and the amount of fluid coming out of the drain is recorded.
+Chest drains are typically left in place until drainage is under a certain threshold, and leakage of air has stopped.
+Most surgeons err on the side of caution with removing chest drains as they are sometimes difficult to reinsert if removed too early.
 Every medication that has been given is documented.
 All this documentation is focused on making sure that the patient continues to get better all the time, and that any complications that develop are found early.

 What is the Recovery from Lung Cancer Surgery Like?